 Q: Who calls races at AP?

-A: AP’s race callers are staff who are deeply familiar with the states where they declare winners.
-Most have called races in a state for many years.
-Their work begins months before Election Day, as they study election rules and recount requirements and track changes and updates to election law.
+A: AP’s race callers are employees who are deeply familiar with the states where they declare winners.
+Most have called declared winners in a state for many years.
+Their work begins months before the day of an election, as they study election rules and recount requirements and track changes and updates to election law.
 They work with AP’s political and government reporters to sharpen their understanding of campaigns and track coverage of races from AP member news organizations and customers.

 They also review and rely on information from AP’s election research group.
-They know before polls close how each county and congressional district in their state has voted in past elections, the state’s past results for voting by mail and early in-person voting, and the state’s history of counting votes after Election Day.
+They know before polls close how each county and congressional district in their state has voted in past elections, the state’s past results for voting by mail and early in-person voting, and the state’s history of counting votes – how many are counted after polls close and how many are counted in the days after.

 Every election year, race callers also complete extensive training sessions designed to review and refresh the analytical skills required to make accurate decisions on election night.